-The amazingly flexible and mobile spine can withstand relatively enormous stress and serves as a protective armor for the nerves of the spinal cord.
+The amazingly flexible and mobile spine can withstand relatively enormous stress and serves as a protective armor for the spinal cord and its nerves.
 The necessarily complex structure consists of a series of bone segments, or vertebrae, which are divided into five distinct sections: the neck (cervical), upper back (thoracic), lower back (lumbar), lower spine (sacral) and the final segment (coccyx).

 Low back pain encompasses three distinct sources: axial lumbosacral, radicular, and referred pain.
 The great majority of backaches occur in the lumbar area, and the problem is usually referred to as low back pain.

 Sometimes back pain is caused by damage or degeneration of the spine itself.
-If the vertebrae do not develop properly, they may slide against each other when the back is moved, instead of resting comfortably on the ‘cushions’ separating them.
+If the vertebrae do not develop properly, they may slide against each other (this is called spondylolisthesis and other risk factors include gymnastics and sudden injury from football ) when the back is moved, instead of resting comfortably on the ‘cushions’ separating them.

 A related ailment is the ruptured disk, which has undoubtedly received more publicity than any other back condition.
-But the fact is that a ‘slipped’ disk is probably the least common of all back disorders, and only surgery can offer permanent relief from its great pain.
+But the fact is that a ‘slipped’ disk is probably the least common of all back disorders, it occurs in about 1-3% of patients and only surgery can offer permanent relief from its great pain.

 If someone who thinks she has suffered a slipped disk has been relieved by nonsurgical means, she probably did not have a ruptured disk in the first place.
 The wear and tear of daily life can compound the damage from defective or ruptured disks; so seek a doctor’s advice if you find yourself suffering from chronic backache.

 On occasion, backache is a symptom of a serious ailment—for example, kidney or bone disease.
 Careful examination can detect such problems before they get out of hand.